 Nevertheless, rest assured that all the places on this list are very safe, having been awarded in various categories by high-authority magazines and websites.

-ElitePersonalFinance extracted data from the most accurate and latest sources, such as FBI 2016 Crime Report, to determine crime rates.
-Additional considered criteria include education, cultural scene and recreation areas.
+ElitePersonalFinance extracted data from the most accurate and latest sources, such as FBI 2017 US Crime Report, to determine crime rates.
+Additional considered criteria include education, cultural scene, and recreation areas.

 Best Places to Raise a Family in Colorado

 Congratulations, Erie!
 This town is at the very top of our list of the best places to raise a family in the US, so it is only natural that it is unsurpassed in Colorado.
 Being located an hour away from Denver makes this town rather attractive.
 The number of residents increased from 6,291 in 2000 to 23,660 in 2018, which is almost four times more people than eighteen years ago.
 This is a rock-solid evidence of how safe and attractive this town is.
 Regardless of your age, you can enjoy a number of activities and programs at Erie Community Center, developing both your body (pool, gym, courts, parks) and spirit (various classes and activities).
 Erie has numerous schools and provides good education to all children.
 Visual and performing art programs regularly take place at the Art Center of Erie.
 In addition, Erie Community Center and High Plains Library offer a range of art programs, making the cultural scene rather vibrant so that everybody can find something to suit their needs.